Soracom API Usage Guide

 https://jp.api.soracom.io

-Regardless of your subscriber's region, you can authenticate your Operator account and obtain and API Key and Token from any API endpoint.
+Regardless of your subscriber's region, you can authenticate your Operator account to obtain an API Key and Token from any API endpoint.
 In addition, an authorized API Key and Token can be used with any API endpoint, regardless of which endpoint was used to generate the pair.

 For all other API methods, ensure that you use the endpoint appropriate for your Operator account's coverage type or Subscriber's coverage area.